ArtifexSoftware/MuPDF.NET/docs/textpage.rst

       Textpage content as a JSON string.
 Created by `JsonConvert.SerializeObject(TextPage.ExtractRAWDict())`.
 You will probably use this method ever only for outputting the result to some file.
 The  method detects binary image data and converts them to base64 encoded strings.

-      :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
+      :arg bool sort: Sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.

       :rtype: str

    .. method:: Search(string needle, bool quads=false)

-      * Changed in v1.18.2

       Search for *string* and return a list of found locations.

       :arg str needle: the string to search for.
 Upper and lower cases will all match if needle consists of ASCII letters only -- it does not yet work for "Ä" versus "ä", etc.
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
       :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found *needle* occurrence.
 As the search string may contain spaces, its parts may be found on different lines.
-In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports dehyphenation**, so it will find e.g. "method", even if it was hyphenated in two parts "meth-" and "od" across two lines.
+In this case, more than one rectangle (resp. quadrilateral) are returned.
+The method **now supports dehyphenation**, so it will find e.g. "method", even if it was hyphenated in two parts "meth-" and "od" across two lines.
 The two returned rectangles will contain "meth" (no hyphen) and "od".

       .. note:: **Overview of changes in v1.18.2:**